 The regulatory mechanisms behind muscle-mass gains and losses were investigated in a large clinical trial.
 State-of-the-art research techniques (arterio-venous balances, stable-isotopes infusion, intrinsically-labelled protein, hyperinsulinemic euglycemic clamp, blood-flow measurements) were applied in young and elderly individuals to gain insight into the role of insulin in postprandial muscle-protein metabolism.

-Although it is well known that dietary protein is essential for building and preserving muscle mass, the impact of the other macronutrients on muscle-mass gains and losses remains to be established.
+Although it is well known that dietary protein is essential for building and preserving muscle mass, the impact of the other macronutrients on muscle-mass gains and losses remained to be established.
 A series of mechanistic studies was completed to assess the impact of the macronutrient composition of a meal on the post-prandial muscle-protein synthetic response.
-These studies provide an answer to the question of whether the addition of carbohydrate (1st study) and fat (2nd study), to a protein-rich meal, modulates post-prandial muscle-protein metabolism.
-The third study investigates the effect of a habitual high-protein diet compared with normal-protein diet on digestion and absorption kinetics and the subsequent muscle-protein synthetic response to dietary-protein ingestion.
+These studies provided an answer to the question of whether the addition of carbohydrate (1st study) and fat (2nd study), to a protein-rich meal, modulates post-prandial muscle-protein metabolism.
+The third study investigated the effect of a habitual high-protein diet compared with normal-protein diet on digestion and absorption kinetics, and the subsequent muscle-protein synthetic response to dietary-protein ingestion.
 A longer-term randomised controlled trial was performed in parallel, to determine whether a high-protein diet can effectively preserve muscle mass during energy-intake restriction.

 It has been speculated that factors other than ageing might contribute to the loss of muscle mass in older individuals.
 Therefore, a work package, with acute human intervention trials, was initiated to investigate the role of gender, physical inactivity and obesity in relation to muscle-mass preservation.